ricmac/Cybercultural/src/posts/1997-the-year-of-dhtml.md

 When Internet Explorer 4 was released in October 1997, it was the first browser to demonstrate a full-page object model — as described above, basically a prototype of the W3C DOM spec that would be released a year later.
 In these respects, IE4 was a revolutionary product for web developers.
 As [described in 2011](https://code.tutsplus.com/articles/the-things-internet-explorer-got-right--net-18861) by Jeremy McPeak:

 > “IE4’s designers wanted to turn the browser into a platform for Web applications.
-So they approached IE4’s API like an operating system’s—providing a near complete object model that represented each element (and an element’s attributes) as an object that could be accessed with a scripting language (IE4 supported both JavaScript and VBScript).”
+So they approached IE4’s API like an operating system’s — providing a near complete object model that represented each element (and an element’s attributes) as an object that could be accessed with a scripting language (IE4 supported both JavaScript and VBScript).”

 Netscape Navigator 4 had a limited DOM by comparison.
 It was perhaps most noticeable in how each browser moved elements around a web page.
 Netscape used a proprietary technology called “layers,” which animated content on a web page using JavaScript (as discussed in [our previous post](/p/1997-javascript-apps-dynamic-web/)).
 Compare this to how IE4 did it, as explained here [by Scott Isaacs](https://www.gemeindenblick.ch/online_tech.htm):